mszegedy/plea/story/ch-2.md

 "Augh, you _asshole!_ You know how long that's going to take to fix?" yelled Artemis.

-Sofia started crying.
+Sofia started tearing up.
 "I'm sorry, I'm so sorry…"

 "What, no, Sofia, not you.
 I'm talking to the deer.
 Fuck _you,_ stupid animal," Artemis said, pointing at the deer for emphasis.